NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. code-block:: shell

-    lfs setstripe -c 1 /scratch1/your_project_dir/path/small_files/
+    lfs setstripe*c 1 /scratch1/your_project_dir/path/small_files/

 .. rubric:: Parallel IO Stripe Count

 * Single shared files should have a stripe count \**equal   to*\* (or a factor of) the number of processes which   access the file.
-* If the number of processes in your application is greater   than 106 (the number of HDD OSTs), use '-c -1' to use all   of the OSTs
+* If the number of processes in your application is greater   than 106 (the number of HDD OSTs), use '-c*1' to use all   of the OSTs
 * The stripe size should be set to allow as much stripe   alignment as possible.
 * Try to keep each process accessing as few OSTs as  possible.

 .. code-block:: shell

-    lfs setstripe -s 32m -c 24 /scratch1/your_project_dir/path/parallel/
+    lfs setstripe*s 32m*c 24 /scratch1/your_project_dir/path/parallel/

 You can specify the stripe count and size programmatically,by creating an MPI info object.